sudiptabag2004/senseai-ai/README.md

 ## Community
 We are building a community of creators, builders, teachers, learners, parents, entrepreneurs, non-profits and volunteers who are excited about the future of AI and education.
 If you identify as one and want to be part of it, [join](https://chat.whatsapp.com/LmiulDbWpcXIgqNK6fZyxe) our WhatsApp group.

-Our current thesis on AI + Education is summarized in the mindmap below:
+Our thinking on how AI can impact Education is summarized in the mindmap below:
 ![ai + education thesis](./images/thesis.png)

 ## What's New